bongbong-com/modl-panel/minecraft-api-documentation.md

 The system automatically detects and handles ban evasion through the following mechanisms:

-1. **During Login**: When a player logs in, the system checks if any other accounts sharing the same IP address have active bans
+1. **During Login**: When a player logs in, several checks are performed:
-   - If ban evasion is detected, a new ban is automatically created for the evading player
-   - The new ban includes a reference to the original banned account and reason
+   - New IPs trigger searches for linked banned accounts
+   - Alt account detection with `altBlocking` flag creates linked punishments
+   - Punishments can now block new account creation from specific IPs
+   - Skin and name-based restrictions are enforced if configured

+2. **With Ban Options**: Several ban configuration options are available:
+   - `altBlocking`: Blocks alt accounts from playing
+   - `altBlockingNewAccounts`: Prevents creation of new accounts from the same IP
+   - `blockedSkin`: Restricts specific player skins
+   - `blockedName`: Restricts specific usernames
+   - `linkedBanId` and `linkedBanExpiry`: Tracks linked punishments

-2. **Through Linked Accounts Endpoint**: Staff can use the `/minecraft/player/linked` endpoint to check for potential alternate accounts
+3. **Through Linked Accounts Endpoint**: Staff can use the `/minecraft/player/linked` endpoint to check for potential alternate accounts
-   - This helps identify relationships between accounts that might be used for ban evasion
+   - Helps identify relationships between accounts that might be used for ban evasion

 ### Testing Ban Evasion